hariharan-devarajan/vanidl/examples/report.md

 - Test Configuration
 	- 1 Node test.

-### Darshan I/O Profiling Results
-- Didnt detect any I/O in the application.

 ### Suggestions
 - Instead of using CSV format, Use tf record format so that reading can be decoupled with data processing.